abigailhaddad/LLMResponseMetrics/readme.md

 I have three general use cases in mind:

--"How good is this model for the kinds of questions I want to answer?"
+* "How good is this model for the kinds of questions I want to answer?"
--"How robust is this model to different ways of asking a question?"
+* "How robust is this model to different ways of asking a question?"
--"Does the model know the answer to this question/will it ever output the correct answer?"
+* "Does the model know the answer to this question/will it ever output the correct answer?"

 For this last question, we really just want to look at the best output.
 For the others, you may want to look at a broader set of responses.
 This includes code for both returning all of the responses, and for summarizing the prompt/model combinations in terms of the best and worst responses.